-Only in relation to residents of

-(appeal, revocation etc) establishments which are managed , under integration functions.
+(resident ceasing to be resident of authorised establishment) Only in relation to residents of establishments which are managed under Integration Functions.
+Section 45 (appeal, revocation etc) Only in relation to residents of establishments which are managed under Integration Functions.
 The Housing (Scotland) Act 2001 Section 92 (assistance to a registered for housing purposes) Only in so far as it relates to an aid or adaptation The Community Care and Health (Scotland) Act 2002 Section 5 (local authority arrangements for residential accommodation outwith Scotland) Section 14 (payments by local authorities towards expenditure by NHS bodies on prescribed functions) The Mental Health (Care and Treatment) (Scotland) Act 2003 Section 17 (duties of Scottish Ministers, local authorities and others as respects Commission) Section 25 (care and support services etc) Except in so far as it is exercisable in relation to the provision of housing support services.
-Section 26 (services designed to promote well-being and social development) Except in so far as it is exercisable in relation to the provision of housing support services.
-Section 27 (assistance with travel) Except in so far as it is exercisable in relation to the provision of housing support services.
-Section 33 (duty to inquire) Support Solvioss.
-Section 34 (inquiries under section 33: Cooperation) Section 228 (request for assessment of needs: duty
+Section 26 (services designed to promote well- being and social development) Except in so far as it is exercisable in relation to the provision of housing support services.
+Section 27 (assistance with travel) Except in so far as it is exercisable in relation to the provision of housing support services. (duty to inquire) Section 34 Commission) Section 25 (care and support services etc) Section 26 (services designed to promote well- being and social development) Section 27 (assistance with travel) Section 33 (duty to inquire) relation to the provision of housing support services.
+Except in so far as it is exercisable in relation to the provision of housing support services.
+Except in so far as it is exercisable in relation to the provision of housing

+(inquiries under section 33: Co- operation)

-on local authorities and Health Boards) Section 259 (advocacy)
+Section 228 (request for assessment of needs: duty on local authorities and Health Boards) Section 259 (advocacy)

 The Housing (Scotland) Act 2006

 Section 71(1)(b) (assistance for housing purposes) Only in so far as it relates to an aid or adaptation.

 The Adult Support and Protection (Scotland) Act 2007

 Section 4 (council's duty to make inquiries)

 Section 5 (co-operation)

 Section 6 (duty to consider importance of providing advocacy and other services)

 Section 11 (assessment Orders)

 Section 14 (removal orders)

 Section 18 (protection of moved persons property)

 Section 22 (right to apply for a banning order)

 Section 40 (urgent cases)

 Section 42 (adult Protection Committees)

 Section 43 (membership)

-Social Care (Self-directed Support) (Scotland) Act 2013

-Section 3 (support for adult carers) Only in relation to assessments carried out under integration functions.

-Section 5